battlestar-digital/bsd-plugin-boilerplate/README.md

         1. Refer to the [Block Editor Handbook](https://developer.wordpress.org/block-editor/components/) for components you can use, such as the CheckboxControl, SelectControl, and TextareaControl
 1. Optionally, but highly recommended, is to clean up after yourself.
 Add your setting to the array in `uninstall.php`

+## Deployment

+This boilerplate includes scripts that will allow you to package it for deployment.
+While these are optional -- you can certainly package it by hand -- we highly recommend their use to streamline your plugin process.

+### Setup

+1. Install gulp globally: `npm install --global gulp-cli`

 ## Backlog

 1. Add a Gulp script to ZIP only the files necessary for plugin distribution (e.g., ignore `node-modules`, `blocks\app`)